nadakojovic/ProximityIndexMethod/README.md

 ## Overview
-This document describes the method for calculating the Proximity Index (PI), a measure quantifying divergence in visual exploration in a data-driven manner.
+This document describes the method for calculating the Proximity Index (PI), an eye-tracking derived measure quantifying divergence in visual exploration in a data-driven manner.
 The method compares gaze patterns between a referent group and a comparison group, applicable in various research contexts.

 ## Method Description